neithernut/git-dit/README.md

     cargo build

 in this directory in order to build `git-dit`.
-Make sure the `BUILD_GIT_DIT_MAN` environment variable is set if you are interested in building the `git-dit` man page.
+Building the `git-dit` man page is enabled through the "manpage" feature of the Cargo package.
+E.g. run

+    cargo build --features manpage

+instead.

 We do not provide any installation scripts.
 If you intent using or testing `git-dit`, make sure to have the binary in your `PATH`.